 Instructions for Reviewers

-The first main purpose of a referee report is to help a journal editor to decide about a submission.
+The main purpose of a referee report is to help a journal editor to decide about a submission.
 Therefore, the referees should aim at writing a report that is addressed to the editor to help them reach a well-informed decision on the submitted manuscript.

 Elements of a good report should include: